F5Networks/f5-azure-arm-templates/supported/standalone/2nic_limited/readme.md

   - In the *verifyHash* variable: search for **script-signature** and then a hashed signature.
   - In the *installCloudLibs* variable: ensure this includes **tmsh run cli script verifyHash /config/cloud/f5-cloud-libs.tar.gz**.

-Additionally, F5 provides checksums for all of our supported Amazon Web Services CloudFormation templates.
+Additionally, F5 provides checksums for all of our supported templates.
 For instructions and the checksums to compare against, see https://devcentral.f5.com/codeshare/checksums-for-f5-supported-cft-and-arm-templates-on-github-1014.

 ## Supported instance types and hypervisors
   - For a list of supported Azure instance types for this solutions, see the **Azure instances for BIG-IP VE** section of https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-msft-azure-12-1-0/1.html#guid-71265d82-3a1a-43d2-bae5-892c184cc59b